Genetic Engineers

 Outlook

-The U.S. Department of Labor (DOL) predicts that employment for biochemists and biophysicists (careers under which genetic engineers are often categorized) is expected to grow 6 percent through 2028, a rate that is about as fast as the average for all careers.
+The U.S. Department of Labor (DOL) predicts that employment for biochemists and biophysicists (careers under which genetic engineers are often categorized) is expected to grow 9 percent through 2033, a rate that is much faster than the average for all careers.
 Breakthroughs in genetic engineering as applied to human health, agriculture, bioremediation, manufacturing, and other fields have creat...